 The valuation date serves as a cutoff for the information that can be used to estimate value.
 In general, valuators can’t consider any events that happen after the valuation date, unless the information was “reasonably known or knowable” on the valuation date.

 At H+P, we are dental financial experts.
 Our industry saturation allows us to provide amazing insight into the valuation and transition of your practice purchase or sale.
-Call our office today to speak with a dental financial expert!
+Chat with a Profit Advisor on our homepage today!
+It’s easy and available 24/7!